-Dickinson is the host school with Cadets from Gettysburg College, Millersville University and Penn State Harrisburg participating in the program.
+Dickinson is the host school with Cadets from Gettysburg College, Millersville University, Messiah University, Franklin & Marshal, and Penn State Harrisburg participating in the program.
 Any student may participate in military science courses without military obligation.
 Men and women who choose to contract in and successfully complete the ROTC program receive a commission as second lieutenants in the U.S. Army, U.S. Army National Guard or U.S. Army Reserve upon graduation.

 A two-part program